 Nuts and sultanas: Nuts and sultanas are also great for decorating cakes.
 To decorate the Mini Golf cake I used sultanas and macadamia nuts to resemble rocks.
 To make the sand for the Sandcastle Cake I spread cream cheese icing on the cake and covered it with almond meal.

 Cacao nibs: Cacao nibs are simply dried and fermented bits of cacao beans.
 They have a deep, slightly bitter chocolate flavor and are so good for you.
 You can sprinkle your cake with cacao nibs like I did on the Banana Bread (see feature image).

-- You can decorate cakes with figurines.
+You can decorate cakes with figurines.
 Be creative!
-I used a fairy for the Fairy Cake above.
+I used a fairy for the Fairy Cake (pictured further up).
 For the Mini Golf cake I used trees, a bridge, a house and a person from a train set.
 I made the flag by gluing red paper onto a toothpick.
 I cut out green cardboard in a shape of a golf course.

 Phew, the first article for Healthy Earth – Healthy You is finally done!
 Please let me know, if this article was helpful for you.
 If you know other tips on how to make healthy birthday cakes, please write a comment.
 I can’t wait to read what you think!

 Disclosure: Some of the links in this post are “affiliate links”, but these are only for products I love and recommend.
 Purchasing products through these affiliate links does not increase your cost; it simply means I receive a small percentage of the sale.
 Income from this site helps my family, so thank you to for your support!